Identifying Socially Disruptive Policies: Introduction

 In this paper, we go beyond comparing averages and consider the problem of separately identifying the amount of connections created and the amount of connections destroyed by a policy.
 We focus on a research design that is popular in the literature.
 Agents are first randomly (or as good as randomly) assigned to one of two groups.
 The policy is implemented in one of the groups but not the other.
-The agents in each group then interact and report their connections.
-Versions of this design are considered, for example, by \cite{carrell2013natural,feigenberg2013economic,cai2015social,bajari2021multiple,banerjee2021changes,comola2021treatment,hess2021development,johari2022experimental}. \looseness=-1
+The agents in each group then interact and form network connections.
+Versions of this design are considered by \cite{carrell2013natural,feigenberg2013economic,graham2014complementarity,cai2015social,bajari2021multiple,banerjee2021changes,comola2021treatment,comola2023interplay, hess2021development,johari2022experimental}. \looseness=-1

 Our first contribution is to propose a new framework to characterize the impact of a policy on the structure of a network in a randomized experiment.
-We do not specify an econometric model of link formation.
-Instead, we use the classical implication of random assignment, that the agents in the group subjected to the policy form connections that are in some sense representative of what the agents in the group not subjected to the policy would have realized had they been subjected to the policy.
+We use the classical implication of random assignment, that the agents in the group subjected to the policy form connections that are representative of what the agents in the group not subjected to the policy would have realized had they been subjected to the policy.
 Formalizing this condition in the context of network data is not standard in econometrics, however, and our framework builds on ideas from the graph theory and operations research literatures \cite[see, generally,][]{lovasz2012large,cela2013quadratic}. \looseness=-1